iJackUA/try-yii2/README.md

 * [Virtualbox 4.3+](https://www.virtualbox.org/) + VirtualBox Extension Pack
 * [Vagrant 1.7+](http://www.vagrantup.com/)
-additional Vagrant modules will be installed automatically (vagrant-hostsupdater, vagrant-vbguest, vagrant-cachier)`
+additional Vagrant modules will be installed automatically (vagrant-hostmanager, vagrant-vbguest, vagrant-cachier)`

 > You don't need to have Ansible installed on host machine.
 It will be installed on VM and self-provisioning will be launched.
 So it is possible to run everything on Windows machine.